 Let us begin by discussing the significant differences between social media marketing for B2B and B2C.

-B2C businesses can generally benefit from channels like Facebook, Twitter, Instagram, and YouTube.
+B2C businesses can benefit from channels like Facebook, Twitter, Instagram, and YouTube.
 On the other hand, there are only social media channels B2B businesses should focus on: LinkedIn, Twitter, and Facebook.

 In general, B2B businesses can also benefit from discussion groups and should be leveraged as much as possible for content distribution and engagement.
 Soft-selling instead of hard-selling is very important when distributing content in groups.

-2. Goals and Measuring Your Goals
+#2.
+Setting and Measuring Goals

 In B2C marketing, the main focuses are generally engagement and creating awareness.
 For example, the most popular way is to generate viral content.